Japan : Safety by CityJapan - safety as a country

 OVERALL RISK: LOW

-Kyoto is the considered the safest city in Japan, since the crime levels are very low.
-It is one of the very few cities that is safe to walk at night and to travel on public transport, but the sensible precautions are necessary, as in any other major city.
+Kyoto is considered the safest city in Japan since the crime levels are very low.
+It is one of the very few cities that is safe to walk at night and to travel on public transport, but sensible precautions are necessary, as in any other major city.

 TRANSPORT & TAXIS RISK: LOW

-It is very rare situation that taxis are a safe mode of transport in a huge city, but this is the case in Kyoto.
-Pickpockets might operate in the public transport.
+It is a very rare situation that taxis are a safe mode of transport is a huge city, but this is the case in Kyoto.
+Pickpockets might operate in public transport.
 Unlike other Japanese cities, a tourist is advised to use the buses here.
-You can drive in Kyoto, but must carry your driving license with you at all times.
-Driving is on the left, and you should pay particular attention to pedestrians crossing roads at green lights or cyclists traveling on the pavements or on the wrong side of the road and without lights at night.
+You can drive in Kyoto but must carry your driving license with you at all times.
+Driving is on the left, and you should pay particular attention to pedestrians crossing roads at green lights or cyclists traveling on the pavements or the wrong side of the road and without lights at night.